-Residential GPCD is the amount of water per capita used solely for residential use and ideally includes both single and multi-family customer use.
+Residential GPCD is the amount of residential water use (single and multi-family customer use) divided by the residential population divided by 365.

-Total baseline GPCD is the amount of all water purchased or produced by the utility divided by the service area population and then divided by 365.
+Total GPCD is the amount of total system input volume divided by the retail population divided by 365.